Health Care Provider Toolkit

 - For whom has KBI been developed?

 KBI was developed as an online platform for Canadian teachers and their students.
-New this year, health care providers can join KBI!
+Health care providers can join KBI!
 You can explore all of the lessons and quizzes available to students.
 Health care providers can also use the KBI lessons in the classroom.
 Don't forget our sister site IBoostImmunity, is a free online platform to promote immunization that is open to the public.

 - Can health care providers go onto KBI and see the lessons?

 Yes.
-Health care providers can see some of the lessons on KBI by going to Sample Lessons.
-New this year, health care providers can join KBI!
+Health care providers can see some of the lessons on KBI by going to Example Lessons.
+Health care providers can join KBI!
 Health care providers can now register to the site and view all of the lessons and quizzes.

 - Who endorses and partners with KBI?